Emirate of Abu Dhabi: Transport

-Abu Dhabi International Airport (AUH) and Al Ain International Airport (AAN) serve the emirate.
+Zayed International Airport (AUH) and Al Ain International Airport (AAN) serve the emirate.
 The older AUH airport was at Al Bateen Airport.
 The local time is GMT + 4 hours.
-Private vehicles, rideshares and taxis are the primary means of transportation in the city, although public buses, run by the Abu Dhabi Municipality, are available, mostly used by the lower-income population.
-There are bus routes to nearby towns such as Baniyas, Habashan and the garden city of the UAE, Al-Ain, among others.
-There is a newer service started in 2005 between Abu Dhabi and the commercial city of Dubai (about 150 km away).
+Private vehicles, rideshares and taxis are the primary means of transportation in the city, although public buses run by the Abu Dhabi Municipality are available, mostly used by the lower-income population.
+There are bus routes to nearby towns such as Baniyas, Habashan, and Al-Ain, among others.
+A service started in 2005 between Abu Dhabi and the commercial city of Dubai (about 150 km away).
 The government is planning to build a railway in Abu Dhabi.

-There are many ports in Abu Dhabi.
-Khalifa Port is the most recent one.

 Education

 All private and public schools in the emirate come under the authority of the Abu Dhabi Education Council, while other emirates continue to work under the Federal Ministry of Education.

 Schools and universities in Abu Dhabi: